Ken2ie/Predictive-Analytics-for-Customer-Churn-using-AWS/README.md

 ## Project Summary

 This project demonstrates the effective use of AWS services to address complex data science tasks such as predictive analytics.
 By following this comprehensive workflow, organizations can efficiently manage, process, analyze, and model large datasets using AWS tools.
-This showcases a candidate's ability to implement end-to-end solutions for data science projects.